RicardAparicio/CryptoDemo/README.md

 ### Compose UI.

 What to say!
-A new huge paradigm, a really nice declarative way to define the UI in pure kotlin and really good in a matter of reusability.
+A new huge paradigm, I'm still in discovering mode and I think most of us find ourselves her, so I still have a long way to go 🚀.

-I'm still in discovering mode and I think most of us find ourselves here.
-Personally I only developed a full production app in Compose and another really small one, so I still have a long way to go 🚀.
+Allows a really nice declarative way to define the UI in pure kotlin and really good in a matter of reusability.

-Back to the technical part, Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel the user interaction through callbacks and view changes.
+Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel the user interaction through callbacks and view changes.
 Therefore the UI has no more responsibilities, the fewerer the better.

 > Since `UiState's` are pure [Data classes](https://kotlinlang.org/docs/data-classes.html), and may have more of them inside, I consider OK to use it in the following way (e.g.) → `uiState.coinSummary.allTimeHighPrice` without worrying about the [Law Of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), I hightlight, only in case of pure Data classes without any logic associated.
 >